 The adult topless club entertainment business is highly competitive with respect to price, service and location, as well as the professionalism of the entertainment.
-Rick's Cabaret in Houston competes with a number of locally-owned adult cabarets, some of whose names may enjoy recognition that equals that of Rick's.
-There are approximately 50 adult cabarets located in the Houston area of which approximately 10 are in direct competition with the Company.
-In recent years, Rick's has been among the highest adult nightclub in the Houston area in alcoholic beverage sales, according to the information made available by the Texas Alcoholic Beverage Commission.
+Rick's competes with a number of locally-owned adult cabarets in each of the cities where its clubs are located, some of whose names may enjoy recognition that equals that of Rick's.
 Although the Company believes that it is well-positioned to compete successfully, there can be no assurance that Rick's will be able to maintain its high level of name recognition and prestige within the marketplace.